 As you embark, the anticipation grows.
-Trade your land legs for sea legs, meet and greet your fellow travelers and get acquainted with your ship.
-Since every Antarctic adventure presents new opportunities and experiences, embarkation day is just as exciting for your Expedition Team as it is for you.
-On board your team will be there both to ensure your comfort and safety as well as help make your wildlife dreams come true.
+Trade your land legs for sea legs, meet and greet your fellow travelers and get acquainted with your as you set sail for the voyage of a lifetime.

 DAY 3 | AT SEA

 Your days at sea are filled with presentations led by your Expedition Team on photography, wildlife, glaciology, and history.
 In between presentations, spend time on deck looking for wildlife or chatting with your shipmates over a drink at the bar.